On this page, we will take you through what you should be aware of if you want to create your own courses on our platform.

 You have the possibility to create your own courses with your own content on the CyberPilot platform.
 With this feature, you can use the platform as your personal Learning Management System (LMS), which can be very advantageous.
-But be aware that there can be limitations and challenges in the process of creating your own content, as CyberPilot cannot produce this content for you.
+To ensure that your course content is compatible with the platform make sure to read this page before you start creating your own courses.

 About the platform and publishing of a course

 It should be noted that part of the platform, including where you publish your courses, contains multiple functions and opportunities to which we cannot offer support.
 This means that we most likely cannot be of help if you experience technical difficulties with any customised content that is not in line with the original formats, functions, or opportunities as described here in our CyberPedia guides.